OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/bespoke/B03-after-teams-sso.md

 * @azure/msal-node: Allows login to Azure AD from your web server; this is needed when calling the Microsoft Graph API to read and write the user's employee ID.
 * azure-ad-jwt: Validates an Azure AD access token sent by the client side code

-To accomodate this, open the **package.json** file in your working directory and update the `dependencies` property to include these packages like this:
+To accommodate this, open the **package.json** file in your working directory and update the `dependencies` property to include these packages like this:

 ~~~json
   "dependencies": {